 12. ERP platforms facilitate communication and cooperation between departments and link local workstations together.
 The process is streamlined by opening access to relevant data from all departments and providing real-time project updates.

 13. When all business units work together using real-time data, they get a collective vision and the tools to make proactive decisions.
 When processes are streamlined and critical metrics are closely monitored, disruptions, delays, and breakdowns can be predicted and prevented, issues resolved faster, and damage minimized.

 14. By helping users navigate complex processes, automating tasks, preventing data re-entry, and improving functions like order completion and delivery, ERP software reduces business complexity and increases efficiency and productivity.

-16. ERP software reduces the time and effort required by employees to carry out their daily activities, e.g., invoice creation, report generation, etc. The minimization or elimination of repetitive and manual processes allows team members to focus on other pressing projects and revenue-affecting tasks.
+16. ERP software reduces the time and effort required by employees to carry out their daily activities, e.g., invoice creation, report generation, etc. The elimination or minimization of repetitive and manual processes enables team members to focus on other pressing projects and revenue-affecting tasks.

 17. ERP applications assist in tracking employees’ productivity and learning.

 18. Employees now expect to be able to do their jobs anywhere, e.g., at home or on a commuter train.
 Cloud ERP enables them to access the system through any browser and on mobile devices.
 The systems also promote collaboration between remote teams and headquarters, which is particularly valuable for offshore units.

 19. An ERP solution can assist with handling different languages, currencies, and accounting standards.
 It helps multi-location businesses to provide better customer service and support comprehensive management of new processes and departments.

 20. Most ERP systems are built with an industry’s tried-and-true processes in mind.
 These best practices help individual businesses standardize their methods and systems, enhancing productivity and efficiency.